 Environmental Health & Safety (EHS) Shop Orientations

 EHS Orientations are offered 6 times a year at Wright Lab–twice at the beginning of each semester and twice in the beginning of the summer.
-The 1-hour orientation is required to be taken once by anyone who would like to gain access and make use of the research shops at Wright Lab.
-This includes the Teaching Shop, the Wood Shop, and the Advanced Prototyping Lab.
+The 1-hour orientation is required to be taken once by anyone who would like to gain access and make use of the teaching shop and the research support shop at Wright Lab.

 Introduction to the Wright Laboratory Shop Facilities